kashw2/My-Brain/Software Engineering/Functional Programming/Concepts/Isomorphism.md

-An Isomorphism is occurance of a bidirectional process of transformation between two objects or types
+An Isomorphism is occurrence of a bidirectional process of transformation between two objects or types

 ----